NXMMINTT/NXMMINTT/README.md

 I’m always looking to improve my skills by exploring new tools, techniques, and ideas.
 I enjoy working in teams, taking on new challenges, and constantly learning to become a more professional developer.

-I'm excited to bring my knowledge into real-world projects and contribute to building efficient, user-friendly websites.
-I also manage my time well, balancing productivity and rest to stay focused and energized.

 ---